 - Live with or used to live with

 - Currently have or used to have a romantic or sexual relationship with

 - Are related to by either blood or court order

 Domestic abuse is taken very seriously by law enforcement officers, courts, prosecutors, and the general public.
 This criminal charge comes with harsh punishments that may very well result in significant and long-term consequences.

-Domestic violence charges in Phoenix can be classified as a misdemeanor or a felony depending on the nature of the violence and the number of incidents.
+Domestic violence charges in Phoenix can be classified as a misdemeanor or a felony in Arizona depending on the nature of the violence and the number of incidents.
 First offenses are generally a misdemeanor.
-Those found guilty of domestic abuse three times in a seven-year period, on the other hand, might be charged with a felony offense, which usually carries a prison term.
+Those found guilty of domestic abuse three times in a seven-year period, on the other hand, might be charged with a felony domestic violence offense, which usually carries a prison term.
 The charges might also become more severe if the offender used a weapon or inflicted serious injury on another person.

 For less serious domestic violence convictions, you may only face probation and be required to attend domestic violence counseling.
-If children are involved, custody and visiting rights will also likely be limited or revoked.
+If children are involved, custody and visitation rights will also likely be limited or revoked.

 Order of Protection in Arizona